Wiltshire Police: Her Majesty's Inspectorate of Constabulary

 A report from March 2010 by Her Majesty's Inspectorate of Constabulary placed Wiltshire Police among 10 forces that were graded as being 'excellent' and improving on reducing crime, 'fair' at protecting citizens from serious harm, and 'fair' for confidence and satisfaction.
 Wiltshire was also among 13 forces classed as 'good' for local policing, and 13 forces that received no 'poor' grade in any category.

 In July 2022, the inspectorate found the force 'inadequate' in three areas: responding to the public, protecting vulnerable people – in particular, victims of domestic abuse – and making use of its resources.
 Consequently, Wiltshire Police began to be monitored under the 'Engage' process, sometimes called "special measures".
 At that time, the force was one of six that were subject to this additional scrutiny.
 A review in December 2022 found a decline in the force's performance in investigating crime effectively.
+In May 2024, the inspectorate found that the force had made good progress in the three areas of concern and therefore removed the 'Engage' monitoring.